Yuu-Miino/MapPy/docs/source/contents/user_guide/working_examples.rst

 .. code-block:: python

     import numpy as np
-    from hds import ContinousMode as CM, DiscreteMode as DM, solve_ivbmp
+    from MapPy import ContinousMode as CM, DiscreteMode as DM, solve_ivbmp

 .. toctree::